Levi Manning: Career

-On May 28, 1898, Manning married Gussie Lovell O'Connell, who had been born in San Jose, Calif.

-Manning developed several mines in Sonora, Mexico, and founded the Owl Club of Tucson and developed real estate in Tucson Arizona.
+Manning developed several mines in Sonora, Mexico, and founded the Owl Club of Tucson and developed real estate in Tucson.
 In 1900 Manning became president and general manager of a general mercantile firm in Tucson, renamed the L. H. Manning Co. with the acquisition of Norton & Drake.
 In 1904 Manning, Charles M. Shannon, and Epes Randolph opened the Santa Rita Hotel in Tucson.
 He also developed agricultural districts in the Santa Cruz valley.

 In 1904 Manning homesteaded 160 acres in the Rincon Mountains to the east of Tucson, building a cabin that still exists today.
 The same year, along with Frank H. Hereford and W.H.
 Barnes, he helped establish the first Tucson Country Club, which was located on present-day Speedway Blvd and Campbell Ave.
 His mansion in Tucson was designed by Henry C. Trost.

 Mayor of Tucson

 Manning was elected mayor on an anti-gambling ticket.
 Though gambling was legal in territorial Arizona, Manning and the city council enacted local ordinances that put the Tucson gambling houses out of business.

 In 1906 Manning was instrumental in bringing an electric trolley system to Tucson that replaced horse and mule drawn vehicles.